Critical Software Update (Daylight Saving Time)

 Option1.
 Short term solution

-If you do not have time to apply a long term solution, then we recommend doing the following:
+If you do not have time to apply a long term solution, then we recommend to do the following:

-Before a night when clocks are turned forward for one hour, stop MiaRec's task scheduler service.
+Before a night when clocks are turned forward 1 hour, stop the MiaRec's task scheduler service.

 On Linux, run the following command via SSH: